 - The Importance of Diversity, Equity, and Inclusion During a Pandemic

 - To Hire or Not to Hire a Diversity Director?

 - Creating Diverse Communities in Christian Schools (Podcast)

 Finally, the national report on FSCI research is available for free download here.

 May this summer and the coming school year mark a new opportunity to create a Christ-like, caring, and inclusive environment that removes impediments for children to come to learn (Mk 10:13) and to be a light to our communities (Matthew 5:14-16).

 About the Authors

-Dr. Charlotte Marshall Powell is the senior researcher at ACSI.
+Dr. Charlotte Marshall Powell recently served as the senior researcher at ACSI.
 Her background includes a decade of research examining individual and community well-being in academic, corporate, and church communities.
 Deeply rooted in Christian values, she has an ability to lead research projects strategically and empathetically.
 Prior to joining ACSI, she served as an academic researcher and professor of psychology.
 She can be reached via email at firstname.lastname@example.org.